RealTimeChris/DiscordCoreAPI/ReadMe.md

 # The CMAKE Package
 - By running `cmake --install ./Build/Debug_OR_Release`, you will be given a cmake package, which can be used to build from this library, using other cmake projects.
-- It is used by setting `DiscordCoreAPI_DIR` to wherever the discordcoreapi-config.cmake file would have been installed on your system by having run the `cmake --install` command, and then using `find_package()` on `DiscordCoreAPI`.
+- It is used by setting `DiscordCoreAPI_DIR` to wherever the DiscordCoreAPI-config.cmake file would have been installed on your system by having run the `cmake --install` command, and then using `find_package()` on `DiscordCoreAPI`.
 - When found, you will be granted the following cmake "variables"; `DiscordCoreAPI::DiscordCoreAPI` - this is the library target which can be linked to from other targets in cmake, and on Windows; `$<TARGET_RUNTIME_DLLS:DiscordCoreAPI-Bot>` - which is a list of dll files to be copied into your executable's final location after building.
 As well as `RELEASE_PDB_FILE_PATH`, `DEBUG_PDB_FILE_PATH`, `RELEASE_PDB_FILE_NAME`, and `DEBUG_PDB_FILE_NAME`, which are full file/directory paths/filenames to the library's PDB files.
 - [Here](https://github.com/RealTimeChris/Bot-Template-for-DiscordCoreAPI/blob/main/CMakeLists.txt) and [here](https://github.com/RealTimeChris/Bot-Template-for-DiscordCoreAPI/blob/main/Executable/CMakeLists.txt) is an example of building an executable from this library with this method.